L-Reichardt/ros2-source-mcp/README.md

 ## Development: Building the Index

 The indexer pipeline builds the JSON index from ROS2's `distribution.yaml`.
-This section is only relevant if you want to rebuild or extend the index.
+The index is not committed to `main` — it is built locally and deployed to the [`gh-pages`](https://github.com/L-Reichardt/ros2-source-mcp/tree/gh-pages) branch, which serves [GitHub Pages](https://l-reichardt.github.io/ros2-source-mcp/index/).

 ### Setup